 I strive to live each and every day with gratitude.
 I take pleasure in the simple moments and strive to be fully present, accepting things as they are and learning new aspects about the world and myself.
 I am also passionate and committed to giving back.
 I currently serve on the Board of Directors of several New York City-based nonprofit organizations.
 I am also grateful to my alma mater for their support and for providing me with a solid foundation.
-Thus, I stay actively engaged with my college, serving as class chair and also by taking part in a mentorship program every year.
-For the 6th year in a row, I will be working with a graduating senior, helping her make the transition from school to work.
+Thus, I stay actively engaged with my college, serving as its Board's Director-at-Large, class chair and mentor to graduating seniors.

-I live in Manhattan, enjoy running, playing tennis, traveling, reading nonfiction and memoirs, cooking and eating, of course, and spending time with the people I love.
+Enthusiastically curious, I'm an avid reader and a podcast junkie.
+I live in Manhattan and enjoy playing tennis, traveling, cooking and discovering something new about myself and New York City.
 My goal is to live every day as an active participant of life, love and happiness, and in my own way, make a difference.

 Thank you for being a part of my journey.